David Ramsey – Chief Executive Officer

 David has been involved in STM publishing for over 15 years, having spent most his career as Managing Director of Touch Group plc, overseeing a publishing business producing review journals in 15 different areas of medicine, at a rate of over 60 issues per year.

 Prior to forming Radcliffe Group Ltd, David worked as Commercial Director and Publishing Consultant for Electric Word plc managing a series of journals for primary care practitioners in the UK, their cardiology portfolio of journals and launching an electronic version of the Renal Drug Handbook.

 David has a real passion for digital publishing and the dissemination of medical education in multimedia formats.
 He strives on a daily basis to integrate digital publishing best practices in to our publishing model.

 Outside of work, David is a keen cross-fit and triathlete now that his body is no longer up to the rigours of rugby, having played for London Welsh RFC for many years.
 He is also married and a father to two young boys.

 Liam O’Neill – Chief Operating Officer

 Liam has worked in medical publishing and communications for over 12 years.
 The bulk of his experience has been in business development roles at companies such as Touch Group plc, Haymarket and Electric Word plc.

-Since the inception of Medical Media Communications (Publishing) Ltd (trading as Radcliffe Cardiology), Liam has assumed the Publishing Director role due to his understanding of the wider medical journal publishing market and the clinical area of cardiology.
+Since the inception of Radcliffe Group Ltd, Liam has assumed the Publishing Director role due to his understanding of the wider medical journal publishing market and the clinical area of cardiology.

 He has surrounded himself with an experienced team of editors and production staff to ensure all Radcliffe Cardiology journals are published to the highest editorial and technical specifications.
 He also interacts daily with the physicians that make up our editorial boards to continuously plan content for the benefit of our readers; as well as overseeing other critical elements of the business such as marketing and database management.